JohnBorghi/Supporting_Scientific_Data/SSD_08_Sensitive.md

 But, for all types of sensitive data, proper management requires navigating intersecting technical and regulatory requirements.
 The general topics covered in this chapter will largely be discussed in terms of maintaining the privacy and confidentiality of human subjects.
 But they will also apply to sensitive data data from cell lines, tissues, animal models and other sources.

+### What is Insensitive Data

+There is no such thing.
+But

+## 8.2.
+Research, Human Subjects, and their Private Information

 In the United States, the federal government defines **research** as “systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.”
 This definition may seem a little rudimentary, but sensitive data is an area in which key terms have very precise definitions.
 To this end, a **human subject** is an “individual who is or becomes a participant in research, either as a recipient of the test article or as a control.”

 These definitions are quoted from the Federal Policy for the Protection of Human Subjects (also called the **Common Rule**), the baseline standard of ethics for government-funded research in the United States.
 Regardless of funding source, most US-based institutions actually hold their researchers to the terms laid out by this policy.
 Core to the Common Rule are the following ethical principles, originally outlined in Belmont Report (see **Table 8.1.** below).